matthew-brett/cfd2020/intro/what-is-data-science.md

 > ... academic institutions should encourage the development of a basic
 > understanding of data science in all undergraduates

-{% cite natacad2018ds %}
+{cite}`natacad2018ds`

 ## The origins of data science

-The phrase "data science" has been around for a long time {% cite press2013history %} but we argue that the term in its current use is very recent.
+The phrase "data science" has been around for a long time {cite}
+`press2013history` but we argue that the term in its current use is very recent.
 As it is currently used, the phrase "data science" comes from the job title "data scientist", and the job title came from the tech industry.
 D.J.
 Patil, at LinkedIn, and Jeff Hammerbacher, at Facebook, noticed that they had a "new breed" of data analysts - these were scientists who could code.
 Thomas Davenport and Patil later described this phenomenon in a famous article "Data
-Scientist: The Sexiest Job of the 21st Century" {% cite davenport2012data %}.
+Scientist: The Sexiest Job of the 21st Century" {cite}`davenport2012data`.
 One section of the article is "Who are these people":

 > ... what data scientists do is make discoveries while swimming in data ...
 > At ease in the digital realm, they are able to bring structure to large